-Content: A collection of one or more than one Case-Study.
+Content: A collection of one or more than one Case-Study from the same bibliography.
 Each Case-Study contains the information related to the risk assessment of one assessment target (i.e. one ecosystem type, habitat type, biotope type, etc).

 Attributes: none